RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Conclusion

 \section{Conclusion}

-Recently, backscattering side channel attacks are shown to be devastating even against prominent hardware mitigation.
-In this paper, we put forward a new technique called \textit{RandOhm} that leverages MTD principles through partial reconfiguration of conventional FPGAs.
-We gave a comprehensive study about impedance leakage source on the FPGA fabric and showed that such reconfigurations can thwart impedance side-channel attacks by regularly randomizing the placement and routing of sensitive circuitry.
-To validate, we implemented two partial reconfiguration approaches for AES ciphers on 28 nm FPGAs.
-We examined the overhead in terms of delay and resource utilization.
-Additionally, we perform non-profiled and profiled impedance analysis attacks to demonstrate resiliency of our approach.
+In this paper, we put forward a new technique called \textit{RandOhm} that leverages MTD principles through the PR feature of conventional FPGAs.
+We conducted a comprehensive study on the sources of impedance leakage inside the FPGA fabric and showed that such reconfigurations can thwart impedance side-channel attacks by regularly randomizing the placement and routing of sensitive circuits.
+By deploying open-source bitstream manipulators, we built a real-time PR-based countermeasure for programmable SoCs/FPGAs.
+We demonstrated the resiliency of our approach by mounting impedance attacks against the implementation of AES ciphers using \textit{RandOhm} on 28 nm FPGAs.
+Based on the results of our AES-DOM implementation, we showed that \textit{RandOhm} is transparent to other algorithmic countermeasures, such as masking, and can be combined with them to resist both passive and backscattered SCA attacks.
+Finally, we examined the overhead of our proposed scheme in terms of delay and resource utilization.